 The mission and bylaws of the American Academy of Thermology support the incorporation of thermal imaging into clinical medicine.
 The AAT recognizes a current and ongoing need to promulgate CME in the science and methods of thermal imaging and the clinical application of heat asymmetry patterns obtained from thermal imaging among both physicians and thermal technologists.

-Infrared neuromusculoskeletal and SSR evaluations are performed to provide an overview of the location, extent and severity of sympathetic skin response abnormalities.
+Infrared NMSK and SSR evaluations are performed to provide an overview of the location, extent and severity of sympathetic skin response abnormalities.
 When abnormalities due to vasomotor/sudomotor dysfunction occur there are associated changes in skin galvanic impedance and skin temperature.
 Skin galvanic impedance changes map closely with skin temperature.
-In physics this is explained by the fractal nature of infrared waves and their relationship to resistance and conductivity.
-The SSR evaluation can be performed from the cranium to the base of the spine (inclusive of all segments) and torso to the extremities, extended to the fingers and toes.
+In physics, this is explained by the fractal nature of infrared waves and their relationship to resistance and conductivity.
+The NMSK and SSR evaluation can be performed from the cranium to the base of the spine (inclusive of all segments) and torso to the extremities, extended to the fingers and toes.